HannahKirk/Hatemoji/README.md

 ## HatemojiCheck

 * HatemojiCheck is a test suite of 3,930 test cases covering seven functionalities of emoji-based hate and six identities.
-* `HatemojiCheck.csv` contains the text for each test case and its gold-standard label from majority agreement of three annotators.
+* `HatemojiCheck` contains the text for each test case and its gold-standard label from majority agreement of three annotators.
 We provide labels by target of hate.
 * HatemojiCheck can be used to evaluate the robustness of hate speech classifiers to constructions of emoji-based hate.

-## HatemojiTrain
+## HatemojiBuild

-* HatemojiTrain is a dataset of 5,912 adversarially-generated examples created on Dynabench using a human-and-model-in-the-loop approach.
+* HatemojiBuild is a dataset of 5,912 adversarially-generated examples created on Dynabench using a human-and-model-in-the-loop approach.
 We collect data in three consecutive rounds.
 * Our work follows on from Vidgen et al (2021) _Learning from the Worst: Dynamically Generated Datasets to Improve Online Hate Detection_ (http://arxiv.org/abs/2012.15761) who collect four rounds of textual adversarial examples.
 The R1-R4 data is avaliable at https://github.com/bvidgen/Dynamically-Generated-Hate-Speech-Dataset.
-* The entries in `HatemojiTrain.csv` are labeled by round (R5-7).
+* The entries in HatemojiBuild are labeled by round (R5-7).
 The text of each entry is given with its gold-standard label from majority agreement of three annotators.
 Each original entry is associated with a perturbation so each row of the `.csv` matches these two cases.
 We also provide granular labels of type and target for hateful entries.
 * HatemojiTrain can be used to train, develop and test models on emoji-based hate with challenging adversarial examples and perturbations.

-### Columns in `HatemojiCheck.csv`:
+### Columns in `HatemojiCheck`:

 **case_id**: The unique ID of the test case (assigned to each of the 3,930 cases generated)